AS400JPLPC/nim_termkey/README.md

 doc : [TERMKEY](http://htmlpreview.github.io/?https://github.com/AS400JPLPC/nim_termkey/blob/master/termkey.html)

-A library to manage the keyboard on a terminal, the mouse, with a set of functions to initialize as we must do when we talk with the terminal example for applications of the curse type.
+A library to manage the keyboard on a terminal, the mouse, with a set of functions to initialize as we must do when we talk with the terminal example for applications of the curse type.<br />
   It's in pure Nim and UTF8
 some keys not coming from the keyboard are introduced such that ATTN PROC ATTN allows in certain situations to simulate programs or functions. all the characters remain consistent with the management of a terminal on Linux